Brussels Planetarium: Exterior

 The planetarium is a concrete complex of three volumes.
 Two rectangular blocks with flat roofs form a cross-shaped plan: the first is single-storey and perpendicular to the street, while the second has two storeys topped with a copper-clad hipped roof.
-At the corner with the Avenue du Football, a circular volume with a copper dome houses the projection hall, partly surrounded by an annex.
+At the corner with the Avenue du Football, a circular volume with a copper dome houses the projection hall, partly surrounded by an annexe.
 Access is provided by exterior staircases leading to a terrace with parapet and wooden-railed balustrades.

 The façades are clad in exposed aggregate concrete with diamond-shaped relief, broad window openings, and original wooden joinery.
 A recessed entrance under a canopy marks the street side, with PLANETARIUM in cut-out letters above.
 The site is enclosed by decorative concrete walls and hexagonal paving.
 In front stands Kopernik, a bronze bust of Nicolaus Copernicus by L. Kraskowska Nitschowa, commemorating the 500th anniversary of the astronomer's birth.